Ramkumar3991/postgresQL-_pipeline/README.md

 # Python Code to loading the Nifty_data files into PostgreSQL for querying and analysing

-Two files namely HDFC_BANK and Stock_metadata from Kaggle datasets
+Two CSV files namely HDFC_BANK and Stock_metadata from Kaggle datasets